 When pooled blood is left, untreated, in your veins, the covering skin thins out due to the internal swelling and pressure.
 The thinner your skin, the less protection there is for your veins.
 And the more blood that pools in your veins, the larger a target they become for injury.
 All of this adds up to the fact that untreated varicose veins are at higher risk of being nicked or cut; if and when that does occur, you may stand to lose a significant amount of blood, because so much liquid will have collected in the injured vein.

 - Blood Clots

 Varicose veins are more likely to become inflamed at the point where you can see them, which is just beneath your skin.
 This, in turn, can put you at higher risk for blood clots in those surface-level veins.

 Unlike surface level blood clots, DVTs occur in the veins that hide deep within your legs.
 Because they are harder to detect, they are a scarier side effect: DVTs are known to break free, without warning, and travel to your lungs (pulmonary embolism), where they become a potentially life-threatening complication.

 Clearly, varicose veins are so much more than a cosmetic concern.
 If left untreated, they can cause you to experience a whole host of serious medical complications.
-Now that you know the facts, stop the excuses and make an appointment to address those unsightly veins in your legs.
+Now that you know the facts, stop the excuses and make an appointmentmake an appointmentmake an appointment at one of our five Houston-area vein clinics.
+We’ll being the process of addressing those unsightly veins in your legs.
 Yes, you’ll feel better about the way you look but, more importantly, you’ll be taking a major step towards protecting your long-term health!